rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Only HDT-CB requires slightly less storage space.
 The Jena-based approaches ingest one order of magnitude faster than OSTRICH, but require more storage space.
 For BEAR-B-daily, OSTRICH requires less storage space than all other approaches except for HDT-CB at the cost of slower ingestion.
-For BEAR-B-hourly, only HDT-CB and Jena-CB/TB require about ten times less space than OSTRICH.
+For BEAR-B-hourly, only HDT-CB and Jena-CB/TB require about 8 to 4 times less space than OSTRICH.

 <figure id="results-ingestion-time" class="table" markdown="1">